LisaGotzian/HeartSteps/README.md

 * **identifier**: *user.index* and *ema.index*

 ### [Suggestions](https://github.com/LisaGotzian/HeartSteps/wiki/3.-suggestions.csv)
 At two to five points during the day, a notification is sent, randomly selected and if the person was available.
-The walking suggestions and the responses are recorded in [`suggestions.csv`](https://github.com/LisaGotzian/HeartSteps/wiki/3.-suggestions.csv), a 8274x xx data frame.
+The walking suggestions and the responses are recorded in [`suggestions.csv`](https://github.com/LisaGotzian/HeartSteps/wiki/3.-suggestions.csv), a 8274x87 data frame.
 <img src="notificationflowchart.png" alt="plot" width="400" >

 This table includes the following data: